- This event has passed.

 7:00 PM - 9:00 PM

 - Event Categories:

-- Anti-fascism, Capital Studies, Class, Classes and Programs, Financialization, Fordism, Globalization, Hegemony, History, Late Capital and Fascism, Modernity, Neoliberal Authoritarianism, Political Economy, Radical Literature, Seminars and Talks, State Formation, US History
+- Anti-fascism, Capital Studies, Class, Classes/Events, Financialization, Fordism, Globalization, Hegemony, History, Late Capital and Fascism, Modernity, Neoliberal Authoritarianism, Political Economy, Radical Literature, Seminars and Talks, State Formation, US History